big img

 Expand F.A.Q.

-A patient will need to plan on taking some time off to recover and heal.
+A patient should plan to take some time off to recover and heal.
 Dr. Kraff will discuss the recovery period and advise you on how much time you’ll need to take off of work or school.

 Expand F.A.Q.